UnfavorableEnhancer/Project-Luminext/README.md

 All source code contributors, would get an special discord role and get credited in repo "CREDITS.txt" file and in-game credits screen.

 ## Building
-To run the project you only need to download standard Godot Engine 4.3 (without C# support), which you can find here: https://godotengine.org/download
+To run the project you only need to download standard [Godot Engine 4.3 (without C# support)](https://godotengine.org/download)

 When cloning repo you also must accept sub-module integration since official menu assets are destributed in different repo.
 Then you can just drag & drop cloned project folder to godot project manager and you're ready to go!

 Currently those platfroms are supported:
 - Windows - To change exported game exe icon and metadata you'll need to use WindowsSDK rcedit.exe or Resource Hacker.
 - Linux - Nothing special.
+(Linux build wasn't tested yet so all bugs and crashes could be very common)

 There are also some things which may require additional software to work with:
 - Krita 5.1.5+ - Used to access some graphical assets sources (with .kra extension)